Joshcode12/ChatApp/README.md

 # ChatApp
-Chat application using a rust backend and a WinUI 3 fronted
+Chat application using a rust backend and a WinUI 3 frontend